onemajola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 3. Display contents of two files
 # 4. Display last 10 lines of /etc/passwd
 # 5. Display the first 10 lines of file
+# 6. Display 3rd line of a file
+# 7.